ym41608/L-APEcuda/README.md

   fix the location of Eas.resize() add unbind texture in the end of the program
   pre-time: 1.95 s, post-time: 16.8 s

+ver5.1 160504
+  reset the device at the top of APE.cpp fix min/max to fminf/fmaxf in C2F reduce the block size per SM in calEa kernel
+  post-time: 16.4 s